NYPD officer suspended after video emerges apparently showing chokehold during Queens boardwalk arrest

 WARNING: VIDEO BELOW CONTAINS PROFANITY

 In the video, a bystander was heard screaming at the four officers: “Yo, he’s choking ‘em, let ‘em go!”
 One of the officers was seen with his arm wrapped around the suspect’s neck.
+Another officer then appeared to signal at the first officer to let go.

 The suspect, identified by his attorney as Ricky Bellevue, was seen in longer body-cam video taunting police before grabbing an unidentified object and asking an officer, “You scared, you scared?”
-Afterwards, one officer was seen tackling Bellevue to the ground.
+Afterward, one officer was seen tackling Bellevue to the ground.

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE